Blotch3D/Blotch3D/README.md

 is used.
 Essentially your program must do the following:

 1. Copy the "BlBasicEffectAlphaTest.mgfxo" (or
-    "BlBasicEffectAlphaTestOGL.mgfxo" for certain other platforms) from
+    "BlBasicEffectAlphaTestOGL.mgfxo" for platforms that use OpenGL)
-    the Blotch3D source "Content/Effects" folder to, for example, your program execution folder. (i.e. add it to your project and specify in its properties that it should be copied to output.)
+    from the Blotch3D source "Content/Effects" folder to, for example, your program execution folder. (i.e. add it to your project and specify in its properties that it should be copied to output.)

 2. Your program loads that file and creates a BlBasicEffect, like this:

     byte\[\] bytes =
-    File.ReadAllBytes(\"BlBasicEffectAlphaTest.mgfxo\"); // or
+    File.ReadAllBytes(\"BlBasicEffectAlphaTest.mgfxo\"); // (or
-    'BlBasicEffectAlphaTestOGL.mgfxo' for other platforms
+    'BlBasicEffectAlphaTestOGL.mgfxo' for OpenGL)

     BlBasicEffectAlphaTest = new BlBasicEffect(Graphics.GraphicsDevice,
     bytes);